-With more than 11 million people in America alone presently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Absolute Companion Care, top providers of the home care services Towson families trust, know firsthand the complexities and struggles associated with the airflow restrictions – and as a result, the lifestyle restrictions – that older adults with the disease face every single day.
-It’s necessary for us as providers of in home care Towson families trust, and also for those acting as family caregivers, to understand what to expect in each stage of this progressive disease, and how to assist those with COPD effectively control their condition and live life to their fullest potential.
+With more than 11 million people in America alone presently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Absolute Companion Care, we know firsthand the complexities and struggles associated with the airflow restrictions – and as a result, the lifestyle restrictions – that older adults with the disease face every single day.
+It’s important for family caregivers to understand what to expect in each stage of this progressive disease, and how to assist those with COPD to effectively control their condition and live life to their fullest potential.

-Providers of the professional home care services Towson elders need, we’ve outlined the four stages of COPD below for your information, together with the suggestions from the Lung Institute on steps you should take to make sure your elder loved one remains as healthy as possible.
+Providers of the professional senior home care Balitmore area families trust, we’ve outlined the four stages of COPD below for your information, together with the suggestions from the Lung Institute on steps you should take to make sure your elder loved one remains as healthy as possible.

 Stage 1: Mild COPD